alecmev/serial-video-pause/README.md

 * VLC 2

 Run `setup.bat` to get the remaining dependencies.
 Should work on any OS supported by both Python and VLC.
+Use `com0com` if you have no actual hardware.